usstq/mm_amx/weight_compression/README.md

  - due to 1KB tile register capacity and the fact that HW prefetcher cannot prefetch across 4KB page boundary, manually issue SW prefetch instructions is very important, it can increase the performance consistently & obviously in 200MB case.

- - as described in manual [^2], TileLoad cannot load from store buffer (although TileStore can store to store-buffer), that's why ping-pong buffer works, it introduced enough distance between `Dequantize`'s store instructions and `AMX_ALU`'s TileLoad instructions:
+ - as described in `20.14 STORE TO LOAD FORWARDING` [^2], TileLoad cannot load from store buffer (although TileStore can store to store-buffer), that's why ping-pong buffer works, it introduced enough distance between `Dequantize`'s store instructions and `AMX_ALU`'s TileLoad instructions:
     - `Dequantize(B0) => AMX_ALU(B0)`
     - `Dequantize(B1) => AMX_ALU(B1)`